sehajimal/2AA4-Assignment2-Team14/README.md

 This product is an _exploration command center_ for the [Island](https://ace-design.github.io/island/) serious game.

-- The `ca.mcmaster.se2aa4.island.team_XX_.Explorer` class implements the command center, used to compete with the others.
-(CC being the team identifier)
+- The `ca.mcmaster.se2aa4.island.team_XXX_.Explorer` class implements the command center, used to compete with the others.
+(XXX being the team identifier)
 - The `Runner` class allows one to run the command center on a specific map.

 ### Strategy description